myduyen14125/VueJS/Buoi4/README.md

    <button v-on:click="function_name">Hehe</button>
    ',

    //data is not an object directly, it's a function -> return an object.
 Easily to call this function to return fresh copy of this data.
-Then, output {{ }} up to the template like in HTML.
+   //Then, output {{ }} up to the template like in HTML.
    //Use function: to change independently among multiple instances.

    data: function(){